Remi-Gau/template_matlab_analysis/README.md

 <!-- TODO add matlab tests badge -->
 <!-- TODO why badges show "no status"? -->

-# Template repository for matlab analysis project
+# Template repository for MATLAB / Octave projects

 See [`how_to_use_this_repo.md`](how_to_use_this_repo.md)